 HERE has been producing automotive-grade digital map data for over 30 years.
-While the early maps we created were made for digital interfaces, they were designed for humans to navigate and follow.
-For nearly five years, we’ve been developing a new system of maps that are able to be understood by a computer.
-That system has evolved into the HD Live Map, and it enables true fully-autonomous driving, through it’s precision and self-healing capabilities.
+While the early maps were made for digital interfaces, they were designed for humans to navigate and follow.
+For nearly five years, we’ve been developing a new kind of map that is able to be understood by a computer.
+That has evolved into the HD Live Map, and it enables true fully-autonomous driving, through its precision and self-healing capabilities.

 An older generation may recall riding in cars with their parents accompanied by huge tomes of confusing data, with names like Thomas Guide, Rand McNally, or AA Glovebox Atlas.
 Those unwieldy books were collections of printed maps made for every conceivable area of the road-navigable world, each sold separately.
 Despite no refresh rate and the occasional need to stop to ask for directions, they got drivers where they were going.

 Though ours was a digital solution, the flat map approach is where HERE started in 1985.
 Maps were a two-dimensional system of links and nodes.
 The route provided to a driver was determined simply by where you could drive, and where you could not drive.
 We layered in a number of Points Of Interest (POI), and bang – we had a digital solution to create a custom map from point A to point B.